-Although the Company is not chargeable to Irish tax on its income and gains, Irish tax (at rates ranging from 25 per cent. to 60 per cent.) can arise on the happening of a "chargeable event" in the Company.
-A chargeable event includes any payments or distributions to Shareholders, any encashment, repurchase, redemption, cancellation or transfer of Shares and any deemed disposal of Shares as described below for Irish tax purposes arising as a result of holding Shares in the Company for a period of eight years or more.
+Although the Company is not chargeable to Irish tax on its income and gains, Irish tax (at rates ranging from 25 per cent. to 60 per cent.) can arise on the happening of a "chargeable event" in respect of the Company.
+A chargeable event includes any payments or distributions to Shareholders, any encashment, repurchase, redemption, cancellation or transfer of Shares and any deemed disposal of Shares arising as a result of holding Shares in the Company for a period of eight years or more.
 Where a chargeable event occurs, the Company is required to account for the Irish tax thereon.